data-steve/data-steve.github.io/_posts/2016-05-05-need-user-feedback-send-programmatically.md

 So it'd be nice to programmatically allow meaningful user feedback to be easily sent to me privately without a lot of hassle

-googleformr now comes with the function `gformr_comments` function that allows any useR of googleformr to send **useful, helpful, kind** comments to a Google Form I have set up for this purpose.
+googleformr now comes with the function `comments_gformr` function that allows any useR of googleformr to send **useful, helpful, kind** comments to a Google Form I have set up for this purpose.
 Just follow along below:

     # compose a thoughtful comment and save it to a variable